-This module is concerned with short-run macroeconomic stabilization in developing countries.
-In Part I we will examine choices around the exchange rate regime which in turn influence the framework for monetary policy.
+Objectives: This module is concerned with short-run macroeconomic stabilization in developing countries.
+In Part I we will examine countries' choices around their exchange rate regime which, in turn, influence the framework for monetary policy.
 Part II will be concerned with low-income countries' experience with stabilization, including an examination of the design of IMF programs.

-The principal topics covered are principles of stabilization; exchange rate regimes and monetary frameworks; monetary policy in the small open economy; and macroeconomic models and approaches to stabilization.
+Content: The principal topics covered are: principles of stabilization, exchange rate regimes and monetary frameworks, monetary policy in the small open economy, and macroeconomic models and approaches to stabilization.
 The lectures will draw on aspects of the macroeconomic theory course.